 Products & Services

 Simplicity is the keyword with EMS+.
-As a mobile-only processing solution, its feature set is limited.
-However, the main issue with EMS+’s features isn’t their lack of complexity, but rather, it’s that neither the app nor the card readers work very reliably.
-That’s probably because the product is only minimally supported by its parent company, whose bread and butter is selling merchant accounts (which we do not rate very highly either).
+As a mobile-only processing solution, its feature-set is limited.
+However, the main issue with EMS+’s features isn’t the lack of complexity, but rather, it’s that neither the app nor the card readers work very reliably.
+That’s probably because its parent company only minimally supports the product since its bread-and-butter is selling merchant accounts (which we do not rate very highly either).
 But I’ll get more into all that in a bit.

 Here’s what you need to get up and running with EMS+:

-- An EMS+ Account: You can sign up for a free EMS+ account on the EMS+ website or sign up via the app.
-If, for some bizarre reason, you do decide that this is the right move, I recommend signing up via the website.
-I was unable to get the signup form to work on the iOS app, and the delay for account approval via the Android app was, well, unprofessional, to put it nicely.
+- An EMS+ Account: You can sign up for a free EMS+ account on the EMS+ website or via the app.
+If you do decide that this is the right move, I recommend signing up via the website.
+I could not get the signup form to work on the iOS app; the delay for account approval via the Android app was unprofessional, to put it nicely.

-- Free EMS+ Card Swiper: This is also free and will be delivered to you after you sign up for a new account.
+- Free EMS+ Card Swiper: The card swiper is also free and will be delivered to you after signing up for a new account.
 Note that it’s an old-school headphone-jack-connected device that only accepts swiped card payments, not EMV or NFC payments.
 If you need additional readers, they’ll cost you $10 each.

 - Lighting Port Swiper (Optional): This $79.95 swiper can connect to any newer iPhone that has a lightning port instead of a headphone jack.
 Note that it only accepts swiped payments and not EMV or NFC payments.

-- All-In-One Reader (Optional): This $149.95 reader connects to your smartphone or tablet via Bluetooth and accepts all major forms of payment, including EMV and NFC.
-You can use this device on an Android or iPhone to accept swiped payments, chip card payments, and mobile wallet payments (Apple Pay, Google Pay, etc.).
+- All-In-One Reader (Optional): This $149 reader connects to your smartphone or tablet via Bluetooth and accepts all major payment forms, including EMV and NFC.
+You can use this device on an Android or iPhone to accept swiped, chip card, and mobile wallet payments (Apple Pay, Google Pay, etc.).